singodimejo/old-rock-paper-scissors/README.md

+#Rock - Paper - Scissors

-This is a very basic, prompt and alert box reliant, html and vanilla JS coded, game of Rock, Paper, and Scissors
+This is a web-based game of good old Rock - Paper - Scissors